2 Month Europe Itinerary: The Ultimate 8 Week Backpacking Route

 Why don’t you check out our Madrid Travel Guide for more information about visiting Madrid?

-Whilst we met tons of backpackers in Barcelona, it is a VERY popular holiday destination so if you want to put yourself in a position to meet other people then definitely make sure to stay in a busy hostel.
-In addition, the metro is by far the best way to get around given the frequency of stations and how big Barcelona is; trust me, it can take some time on foot.
-This city has so much to offer we would recommend staying for at least 4 days in Barcelona.
+Whilst we met tons of backpackers in Barcelona, it is a VERY popular holiday destination as it is home to a lot of Europe’s most iconic landmarks, so if you want to put yourself in a position to meet other people then definitely make sure to stay in a busy hostel.

 Getting around: Metro